PIEDMONT SILVER EAGLES, INC.

 Section 4.
 The Advisory Board consisting of past Presidents of the Piedmont Silver Eagles will be formed and the Boards function is to advise the present serving President in any matters affecting the membership and his/her Office.

 Section 1.
 All candidates for Office shall be nominated and elected as provided in the article and for a minimum term of two (2) years.
+The PSEI Executive Board shall have the power to extend any Officers term of office up to 3 years.

 Section 2.
 The first day of each annual convention the President shall appoint a nominating committee consisting of not less than three (3) or more than five (5) members.
 This committee shall continue until the day of the final business session of the convention at which time its Chairman shall present nominations of Officers to the convention.
 Nominations for any office may not be considered without the consent of the nominee.
 Any member present may make additional nominations at this final business session.